dglaeser/gridformat/docs/traits.md

 In order to use `GridFormat` to write grid files from parallel computations using [MPI](https://de.wikipedia.org/wiki/Message_Passing_Interface), make sure that you implement the above traits such that they __only__ return information on one __partition__.
-Moreover, `GridFormat` currently does not provide any means to flag cells/points as ghost or overlap entities, and therefore, it is expectet that you only provide information on the collection of interior entities.
-In other words, the partitions are expected to be disjoint.
+Moreover, `GridFormat` currently does not provide any means to flag cells/points as ghost or overlap entities, and therefore, it is expected that you only provide information on the collection of interior entities, that is, the partitions are expected to be disjoint.
 To be more concrete, it is expected that

-- The `Cells` and `Points` traits provide ranges over the interior entities of a partition, only.
+- The `Cells` trait provides a range over the interior cells of a partition, only.
+- The `Points` trait provides a range over only those points that are connected to interior cells (otherwise there will be unconnected points in the output, however, it should still work).
 - The `Extents` trait provides the number of cells of the partition, __not__ counting any ghosts or overlap cells.
-- The `Ordinates` trait provides the ordinates of the partition, __not__ including ghost points.
+- The `Ordinates` trait provides the ordinates of the partition, __only__ including points that are connected to interior cells.
-- The `Origin` trait returns the lower-left corner of the partition, __not__ including ghost points.
+- The `Origin` trait returns the lower-left corner of the partition __without__ ghost cells.

+If you include ghost entities in your traits, output should still work, but there will be overlapping cells.